Most Popular Reads

 If you do find a fee-based service you’re interested in, think carefully about signing up.
 Lenders typically structure credit terms with the shopper to its own advantage.
 Yet, as the retailer, you are offering the lender access to a customer base in which the lender wouldn’t have otherwise gained brand exposure.
 Retailers here have the upper hand.
 Think twice about using lender programs that charge a fee.

 With an average online shopping cart abandonment rate of 68%, there’s a lot at stake for online businesses to improve conversion.
 Giving customers the flexibility to buy now and pay later can mean the difference between a successful sale and an abandoned cart.
-Just remember to do your homework when choosing a credit-lending partner.
+Just remember to do your homework when choosing a credit-lending partner with whom you’ll offer ecommerce financing.

 Less Development.
 More Marketing.